 Bob Ryan chairs the Finance and Administration Committee.
 He participates in many of NFNE’s events in particular the Coast to the Cure Bike Ride and the Steps2Cure NF Walk/Run.
 Bob volunteers for other charities and enjoys coaching his children’s athletic teams.
 Bob is Senior Vice President, Wealth Management for The RGL Group at UBS.
 He holds a Bachelor of Arts degree in Accounting and Computer Science from University of Massachusetts at Lowell.

 Alexandra Powers Cellucci

 Alex was diagnosed with NF2 at the age of 28.
 In looking at her genetic history, she estimates that her family has been battling NF2 for at least a century.
 Currently, Alex, her father and two of her sisters are battling the ravages of NF2.
 Alex has taken on the mission to fight back against NF, and has immersed herself in activities to support NF Northeast.
 She serves on the Coast to the Cure NF Bike Ride committee, has formed teams and participated in Falmouth Road Races, and has been a very successful fundraiser.
 She is dedicated to providing information and support to patients and families who are facing the NF diagnosis, and is the Chairperson of the NF Families and Community Committee.
-Alex also serves as a Patient Representative for the REiNS International Collaboration, and she is currently attending nursing school.
+Alex also serves as a Patient Representative for the REiNS International Collaboration, and recently graduated from nursing school.
 Her greatest joy is spending time with her 6 year old daughter.